ponty/entrypoint2/README.rst

 Known problems:
  - Python 3 is not supported
  - only @entrypoint is tested
- - @entrypoint decorator changes function name, doc; this can be resolved if necessary
  - Autocompletion is not supported

 Basic usage